exasim-project/NeoFOAM/doc/basics/mpi_architecture.rst

 In the above there is no reason for the ``halo cells`` to be nicely ordered, for example to start at field index 0 and end at 10.
 Therefore we need some map between the ``halo cell`` index in our mesh and our data buffers in the ``FullDuplexCommBuffer``, for each ``rank``.
 This map is stored in the ``RankSimplexCommMap`` which stores for each ``rank`` which buffer position maps to which ``halo cell`` in the mesh.
 To facilitate full duplex communication both a send and receive ``RankSimplexCommMap`` is needed.

-Arriving finally at the ``Communicator``. whose role is now defined to manage the non-blocking synchronization of a field for a given communication pathway set.
-The user should, at for each communicate point in code, provide a unique string key to identify the communication, see below is an example.
+Arriving finally at the ``Communicator``.
+Its role is now defined to manage the non-blocking synchronization of a field for a given communication pathway set.
+The user should, for each communicate point in code, provide a unique string key to identify the communication, see below is an example.

-It is worth noting that there may be more than one field being synchronized at any give time, however the communication pathways contained within the send and receive ``RankSimplexCommMap`` remains the same.
+It is worth noting that there may be more than one field being synchronized at any give time.
+However, the communication pathways contained within the send and receive ``RankSimplexCommMap`` remains the same.
 Thus the ``Communicator`` (may) consists of a multiple of communication buffers and a single ``RankSimplexCommMap``.
 This scaling is provided automatically.

 .. code-block::c++